mercadopago/devsite-docs/guides/recaudos/file-processing.en.md

 For more information, please read the details of the flow below.

-## Functional Flow
+## Functional flow

-The functioning of the product is detailed below:

 1. The user generates and uploads a file containing the information to be processed, respecting the correct format for the upload file.
-For more information, consult the [documentation on format specifications](/developers/es/docs/links-and-debts/format-specifications).
+For more information, consult the [documentation on format specifications](/developers/en/docs/links-and-debts/format-specifications).
 | Domain               | Directory          |
 |----------------------|--------------------|
 | sftp.mercadolibre.io| `Self-Service-Input`|

-2. The system processes the file and performs validations of format and content of the information (for more details, see the [Validations](/developers/es/docs/links-and-debts/validations) section).
+2. The system processes the file and performs validations of format and content of the information (for more details, see the [Validations](/developers/en/docs/links-and-debts/validations) section).
 Then, it returns a zip file with the results of these validations.
 If errors are detected, the results file indicates the row and nature of the error.
 | Domain               | Directory          |
 |----------------------|--------------------|
 | sftp.mercadolibre.io| `Self-Service-Output`|